nazlican-245/Data-Science/README.md

 Data-Science

-Hello! in this repository will be a sources for forcasting and statistical examining for the various documents.
-I will prepare them as pdf or articale.
-I hope that you will feedback about in my flaws and your suggestion.
-You can develop these documents and share with me.
+Hello!
+This repository will be a source for forecasting, statistical examining of the various data, and also use Python, excel and Tableau to visualize these data.
+I will prepare them in pdf or article format.
+I hope that you will give feedback about my flaws and your suggestions.
+Please feel free to develop these documents and share them with me.